Minimally Invasive Spinal Surgery

 MEET DR. KAKOULIDES

 Dr. George Kakoulides, the eminent neurosurgeon of Long Island, brings expertise in complex spine surgeries, blending innovation with compassionate care.
 Armed with accolades from Tufts University School of Medicine and The Fletcher School, his tenure at Dartmouth-Hitchcock Medical Center honed his skills.
 Affiliated with Long Island Brain & Spine, his holistic approach tailors treatments for each patient, integrating conservative methods with advanced surgical techniques.
 A pioneer in enhancing patient experiences, he co-founded IKONA, revolutionizing healthcare.
-Dr. Kakoulides, renowned for his kindness and expertise, is shaping the future of neurosurgery, one patient at a time, setting the standard for excellence in Long Island’s medical community.
+Dr. Kakoulides, renowned for his kindness and expertise, is shaping the future of neurosurgery, one patient at a time, setting the standard for excellence on Long Island’s medical community.

 Contact Dr. George Kakoulides

-Dr. George Kakoulides is a board-certified neurosurgeon with decades of experience in the latest and safest minimally invasive spinal surgery in Long Island techniques.
+Dr. George Kakoulides is a board-certified neurosurgeon with decades of experience in the latest and safest minimally invasive spinal surgery on Long Island techniques.
 He only recommends minimally invasive spine surgery if it’s deemed to be absolutely necessary — most patients can resolve their issues with non-surgical solutions.
 Please schedule an appointment to determine if you’re a candidate for minimally invasive spine surgery in New York.

 CONTACT US TODAY